maxloopinmok/weekly-report/33 - 2024 Monday December 2 to Sunday December 8.md

 ## Routines
 - I do note taking, and/or tasks recording and planning.
 - I sorted my emails.
-- I briefly read parts of today's Straits Times and Business Times, and compiled them.
+- I briefly read parts of today's Straits Times, Business Times and The Edge, and compiled them.
-- I read parts of this week's compiled Business Times or Straits Times.
+- I read parts of this week's compiled news readings.
 - I watched today's news on CNA and Channel 5.
 - I did some data recording, events alerting, and news and reports reading/creating for a stocks tracking task.